 The moiré is a distortion or pattern of an image caused by conflicting frequencies, two or more different resolutions overlapping each other.
 A moiré is a wavy image effect, grids or dots across the image, distorted colors, or a similar visual effect on a monitor, picture, or printed image.
-The image to the right is an example of color distortion.
-As can be seen on the left-side, the lines in the siding of the house are multi-colored, and on the right-side it's normal.
+The image is an example of color distortion.
+As seen on the left-side, the house siding lines are multi-colored, and on the right-side it's normal.

 To correct moiré use an image editor, such as Adobe Photoshop, follow the steps below.